Does formalizing reasoning require new mathematics?

 Euclid's fifth postulate (the parallel postulate) states, roughly, that through a point not on a given line, exactly one parallel line can be drawn.
 Unlike his other axioms, this one felt less self-evident.
 Mathematicians spent centuries trying to prove it from the other four, convinced it must follow.

 In the 19th century, Lobachevsky, Bolyai, and Gauss made the breakthrough explicit: these alternative geometries are not contradictory.
-Instead, they're coherent formal systems, as rigorous as Euclid's.
+They're coherent formal systems, as rigorous as Euclid's.
 Riemann generalized further, developing the geometry of curved spaces of arbitrary dimension.

-What this revealed—and it deserves more wonder than it usually receives—is that geometry is not a priori knowledge of physical space.
+What this revealed deserves more wonder than it usually receives: geometry is not a priori knowledge of physical space.
 It's a formal system that may or may not describe reality.
 Which geometry applies is an empirical question.

 We couldn't discover this until we could conceive it.
 We couldn't conceive it until the mathematics existed.